xero0001/Cpp-SDL-VScode-Starter-with-Examples/README.md

 \*Haven't setup with MacOS, but you could easily find it elsewhere.

-### Examples

-Copy source codes from examples and paste on main.cpp file at root folder.

 ### Run

 Press F5 on Vscode.
 Debug will be run based on .vscode settings.

+### Examples

+Copy source codes from examples and paste in src path or just run in example folder.

 # Downloads